-Rats!
 You just smashed up your two-year-old car.
 You have a good car insurance policy with comprehensive and collision, and a fairly low deductible.
-After notifying the police and your insurance company (remember, you’re contractually obligated to do that), here’s what you can expect.
+After notifying the police and your insurance company (remember, you’re contractually obligated to do that), here’s what you can expect, which will give you car repairs costs estimates and may affect your auto insurance rates.

 You’ll be contacted by a claims adjuster.
 The faster you two hook up, the sooner you’ll get your claim processed.
 He or she may have a few questions about the accident, will schedule a time to inspect your car and review your policy coverage with you.
 Since this was a pretty simple accident that didn’t involve another car or any bodily injury, you should get a settlement offer fairly fast.
-In the meantime, you can start getting car repair estimates so you’ll know whether or not you want to accept your insurer’s offer.
-If you feel there is a big discrepancy between what’s offered and your repair estimates, you can negotiate further with your insurer.
+In the meantime, you can start getting car repairs costs estimates so you’ll know whether or not you want to accept your insurer’s offer.
+If you feel there is a big discrepancy between what’s offered and your car repairs costs estimates, you can negotiate further with your insurer.

 If you accept the offer, your next step is to decide which repair shop you’ll use.
 You have two basic choices: your dealership or a private mechanic/auto body shop.
 The dealership will use original equipment manufacturer parts, or OEM in industry terms.
 The private mechanic may use aftermarket parts, something that has been legal since the 1970s.
 So which is the better choice?
 In terms of affordable auto insurance for everyone in the long run (and possibly a more affordable car repair bill for you in the short term), statistics seem to favor the private mechanic and aftermarket parts.